IBM/power-up/docs/Intro-Setup.rst

 Cluster POWER-Up supports Ethernet networking.
 Cluster POWER-Up can configure simple flat networks for typical HPC environments or more advanced networks with VLANS and bridges for OpenStack environments.
-Complex heterogenous clusters can be easily deployed using POWER-Up's interface and node templates.
+Complex heterogeneous clusters can be easily deployed using POWER-Up's interface and node templates.
 Cluster POWER-Up configures the switches in the cluster with support for multiple switch vendors.